pubky/pubky-knowledge-base/The vision of Pubky.md

-## The Vision of Pubky: Decentralizing Our Future
+# Decentralizing Our Future

 Imagine a future where our online relationships are no longer dictated by corporate giants or state-controlled systems, where you decide how to connect, who to trust, and where to store your data.
 This is the vision of **Pubky**: a decentralized, user-first web that breaks the toxic cycle of dependency on **Big Tech**, **Big State**, and **Big Banks**.

 **Pubky** is not just a platform—it is an ecosystem designed to provide tools for communication, social coordination, identity management, and, eventually, financial freedom, all in one interconnected framework.
 Pubky will harness the power of **decentralized identity**, **censorship resistance**, **semantic social graphs**, and **Bitcoin and Lightning Network technology** to create an open web that prioritizes user autonomy.

-### Replacing Big Tech: Credible Exit, Censorship Resistance, and User-Controlled Experience
+## Replacing Big Tech: Credible Exit, Censorship Resistance, and User-Controlled Experience

 Big Tech platforms like social media giants use algorithms that limit freedom, exploit engagement, and control the flow of information.
 Pubky proposes a different kind of web—one built on **Semantic Social Graphs** and **self-sovereign identities**.
 Instead of opaque algorithms deciding what is relevant to you, **Semantic Social Graphs** and **PKARR** give users full control over their digital interactions.
 This system gives control back to individuals, helping replace our toxic relationship with Big Tech.